victormartinez/victormartinez.github.io/_posts/2020-02-01-Scaling_pods_in_kubernetes_cluster_according_to_daypart.md

 ```

 ## Permissions
-Now, it is time to configure cronjob permissions.
-To do so, we will use the RBAC to grant access to Kubernetes API and make sure it has only permission to access the autoscaling resource.
-I use the term `cronscale` to identify the process of scaling according to the cronjob.
+Now, it is time to configure CronJob permissions.
+To do so, we use the RBAC to grant access to Kubernetes API and make sure it has only permission to access the autoscaling resource.
+I use the term `cronscale` to identify the process of scaling according to the CronJob.

 ```yaml
 apiVersion: v1